 A Language For Leadership

-Through ongoing program development, we have created the following check points by which our programs are created and evaluated:
+Through ongoing program development (learning, monitoring, evaluation), we’ve learned how to keep our youth engaged.
+We have created the following check points by which our programs are created and evaluated:

 - Establish value – In order to have a relationship with youth, you must first establish that you have something of value to them

-- Consistent delivery & interaction – Once you establish to youth that you have something of value; you must deliver it consistently and frequently.
+- Consistent delivery & interaction – Once you establish value, you must deliver that value add consistently and frequently.

 - Build relationship – The established value, delivered consistently and frequently allows you to build a trusting relationship; now you have influence in their lives.
 Relationship is the prerequisite for sustainable change.